chloeandisabel/facts/README.md

 Facts
 =====

-This repo provides the base classes for event sourcing and describing buisness logic w/ declarative rules.
+This repo provides base classes for modeling event sourced data and describing buisness logic w/ declarative rules.

 ### Facts

 Facts are immutable records of events that occur in the world or in our application.
-Instead of storing the current state of objects in a problem domain, we can use events to store their entire history.
+Instead of storing the current state of objects in a problem domain, we can use events to store their history of changes.
 From the history, we can recreate their state at any point in time and can audit the state changes that brought them there.

 In terms of code, facts can be thought of as hashes w/ a unique id, type, set of causes, and any number of other named attributes.